ionic-team/stencil/src/compiler/browser/readme.md

 | `componentMeta`   | An array of component metadata for each component in the module. |

-### `getMinifyScriptOptions(opts)`

-This helper function provides recommended options to best optimize component minification.
-The returned object contains `options` and `minifier`.
-The `minifier` data states the exact minifier and version to use for the recommended options.

 ### `dependencies`

 An array of dependencies required for the Stencil compiler.
 This data is used to set which dependencies versions work with this particular version of the compiler.
 The `url` value is only a recommendation of a CDN.